Eligibility and how to apply

 How to apply

-You have to apply each academic year for transport to school or college if your child is over 16 years old.
+You have to apply each academic year for the school/college transport grant if your child is over 16 years old.

-Complete the online application form and note that we may ask you to provide evidence of low-income status.
+Complete the online application form and note that we will ask you to provide evidence of low-income status.
+We will also check that your child is attending the stated college before arranging any payment.

-You should submit your transport application form by 5 June 2020.
-We will then check your eligibility and aim to inform you as soon as possible after that, but all of the final decisions will be made by the start of the new academic year.
+You should submit your transport application form by 13 July 2021.
+We will then check your eligibility and aim to inform you of our decision by the end of August 2021.

-On confirmation of attendance, the grant will be paid by cheque for the full year amount during September, for those that applied by the May deadline.
+On confirmation of attendance, the grant will be paid by cheque for the full yearly amount by October half-term, for those that applied by the July deadline.
 If you apply part way through the year, the grant will be reduced by a pro-rata amount at each half term (£50 per term).
-There will be no grant available for applications received after the summer half term (May 2021) in respect of 2020/2021 academic year.
+There will be no grant available for applications received after the summer half term (May 2022) in respect of 2021/2022 academic year.

 If you’re not eligible

-If your child does not qualify for free school transport, you can:
+If your child doesn't qualify for transport assistance, you can:

 - ask us to check again if you think we’ve made a mistake